wolfmanjm/kivy-smoothie-host/README.md

 Once running use the System menu upgrade to fetch the latest smoopi.
 If that is successful, then quit under the System menu and smoopi will exit and then be restarted by runit.

-### Raspbian/Debian Stretch/Buster/Bullseye on RPI (NOT rpi4b)
+### Raspbian/Debian Stretch/Buster on RPI (NOT rpi4b)

-Note the latest Debian version is Bullseye and seems to work.
+Note the latest version is Bullseye and does not work on the official touch screen so use Buster

 (Tested on RPI3a+ and 3b+, genuine RPI 7" multitouch screen and external HDMI LCD monitor).